schoolofcities/urban-data-storytelling/docs/urban-data-storytelling/creating-shared-ground-data-storytelling/creating-shared-ground-data-storytelling.md

 People are diverse in terms of age, class, ability, race/ethnicity, gender, education, beliefs, culture, faith, experience, and many other characteristics.
 This is particularly true of cities.
 Each person may have their own story about their community, and some of these stories likely conflict.
 How, then, can we create data stories that speak to everyone?

 The first strategy is to meet audiences where they are.
-To Sandercock, this means telling more inclusive stories of cities by developing a “multicultural literacy,” or deep familiarity with the histories of different social groups, leading to storytelling that acknowledges diverse experiences.
-Starting the conversation from a familiar place helps our audience integrate new knowledge into their existing belief systems.
+To Sandercock, this means telling more inclusive stories of cities by developing a “multicultural literacy,” or deep familiarity with the histories of different social groups, leading to storytelling that acknowledges diverse experiences.<sup>1</sup> Starting the conversation from a familiar place helps our audience integrate new knowledge into their existing belief systems.<sup>2</sup>

 We often feel like if we just had the data, we could change people’s minds.
-This idea is called the *information deficit model* – the belief that all our audience needs to come around to our point of view is more complete information.
-But it’s not that simple.
-When we present evidence that challenges people’s current beliefs, they often double down – a phenomenon psychologists call the *backfire effect*.
-The backfire can be particularly extreme in the context of urban data, since people may be incredulous if they can’t envision themselves in the data.
+This idea is called the *information deficit model* – the belief that all our audience needs to come around to our point of view is more complete information.<sup>3</sup> But it’s not that simple.
+When we present evidence that challenges people’s current beliefs, they often double down – a phenomenon psychologists call the *backfire effect*.<sup>4</sup> The backfire can be particularly extreme in the context of urban data, since people may be incredulous if they can’t envision themselves in the data.

 In contrast, when people see new data or a visualization that confirms their existing views, they are less skeptical.
-This confirmation can actually produce a rush of dopamine, a neurotransmitter made by the brain that acts as a hormone, stimulating attention, motivation, and pleasure.
+This confirmation can actually produce a rush of dopamine, a neurotransmitter made by the brain that acts as a hormone, stimulating attention, motivation, and pleasure.<sup>5</sup>

 The second strategy is to be engaging!
 Agreement on facts is not the only way to produce a dopamine rush.
 The same effect occurs when stories are told, particularly with a data visualization.
-Unlike dry facts, stories engage regions of the brain associated with smell, touch, and movement.
-This not only grabs audience attention, but also improves their concentration and thus learning.
-In other words, stories create an opportunity to engage audiences and create buy-in.
+Unlike dry facts, stories engage regions of the brain associated with smell, touch, and movement.<sup>6</sup> This not only grabs audience attention, but also improves their concentration and thus learning.<sup>7</sup> In other words, stories create an opportunity to engage audiences and create buy-in.<sup>8</sup>

-When a storyteller and a listener communicate successfully, neural coupling, or sort of a synchronization of brains, occurs.
-This alignment creates understanding and often agreement and empathy.
-In other words, it can create a sense of shared ground.
+When a storyteller and a listener communicate successfully, neural coupling, or sort of a synchronization of brains, occurs.<sup>9</sup> This alignment creates understanding and often agreement and empathy.<sup>10</sup> In other words, it can create a sense of shared ground.

-Stories also generate emotional reactions, which aids audience retention of the story and thus can motivate action.
-As listeners become immersed in a narrative, they can be “transported” – and in the process, realign their beliefs to accord with the story.
+Stories also generate emotional reactions, which aids audience retention of the story and thus can motivate action.<sup>11</sup> As listeners become immersed in a narrative, they can be “transported” – and in the process, realign their beliefs to accord with the story.<sup>12</sup>

 ## Types of stories

-There are three types of stories that we can tell to create shared ground: Core stories, foundational stories, and future stories.
+There are three types of stories that we can tell to create shared ground: Core stories, foundational stories, and future stories.<sup>13</sup>

 Each one of us has a core story: We're actually creating a story with our own life.
 Communities and nation states also have core stories that give shape to their collective life.